-Many times it may happen that the taxpayer has paid excess tax as against the tax required to be paid by him.
-In such a case he is granted refund of the excess tax paid by him.
-In this part you can gain knowledge about various provisions relating to claim of refund of excess tax paid by the taxpayer.
+Many times it may happen that the taxpayer has paid excess Income tax as against the tax required to be paid by him.
+In such a case he is granted Income Tax Refund of the excess tax paid by him.
+In this part you can gain knowledge about various provisions relating to claim of refund of excess Income Tax paid by the taxpayer.

 When the tax paid by the taxpayer (could be in the form of advance tax or tax deducted/collected at source or self-assessment tax or payment of tax on regular assessment) is more than the required amount, he will be eligible to claim refund of the excess tax paid by him.
 Sections 237 to 245 deal with the provisions relating to refund of tax.

 When does the refund arise?